How to draw toes.

-When drawing the female nude the focus tends to be more on the body shape.
-The shape and size of the breasts and the face. little or no attention is really paid to the toes.
-They are just one of those things that we all have and are often overlooked so they are quickly sketched at the end of the feet and job done.
-Like the female breasts the toes come in many shapes and sizes and like the breasts the toes are also considered by some to be a highly erotic and sensual part of the female foot.
-The difference between plain and beautiful.
-With this in mind I decided to create this short tutorial to help those among us who consider the toes to be more than just five digits stuck to the end of the foot and would like to be able to sketch them in a more convincing manner and in a way that they want them to look.
+When executing a life drawing the focus tends to be more on the body shape, face and the overall subject.
+There is very little to no attention paid to the toes.
+They are just one of those things that we all have and are all too often overlooked so are quickly sketched at the end of the feet with little thought on how to draw them and its job done.
+Toes come in many shapes and sizes, considered by some to be a highly erotic and sensual part of the foot and yet to others they are ugly.
+So learning how to draw toes correctly is an important part of the overall look of your subject.

-In the sketch below you can see how the toes form a major part of the foot and how they are in fact more than just what you see at the end of the foot.
-The toes are joined from the Tarsus group of bones that include the heel ankle and instep of the foot.
-The Metatarsus bones number five in each foot and are the long bones located between the tarsal bones of the hind mid foot and the phalanges.
+In the sketch below, you can see how the toes form a major part of the foot.
+Note also that the toes are in fact more than what you see at the end of the foot.
+The toes join from the Tarsus group of bones that include the heel ankle and instep of the foot.
+There are five Metatarsus bones in each foot and are the long bones located between the tarsal bones of the hind midfoot and the phalanges.
 The toe bones are the Phalanges.
-There are three Phalanges bones in each toe with the big toe only having two as can be seen below.
+There are three Phalanges bones in each toe with the big toe only having two as shown below.

 When drawing the toes I try to imagine each toe as two small ovals connecting to the foot.
-The next thing I do is decide on the shape of the toe by lightly out lining around the two ovals to form the toe shape.
-Once I have done this I roughly ad the toe nail to give the initial appearance of the toe which I can then fine tune along with the shape to give me my finished toe.
+The next thing I do is decide on the shape of the toe by lightly outlining around the two ovals to form the toe shape.
+Then I roughly ad the toenail giving the initial appearance of the toe that I can then fine tune along with the shape to give me my finished toe.

-In all of the above sketch's it is easy to make out the initial two ovals that form the basis of each toe, If you roughly know the shape, and look that you are trying to achieve the rest is just fine tuning.
-Making sure that the toes look comfortably placed in your sketch and that the toe nails are positioned correctly to correspond with them.
+In all of the above sketches, it is easy to make out the initial two ovals that form the basis of each toe.
+If you roughly know the shape and look that you are trying to achieve the rest is just fine-tuning.
+Make sure that the toes look comfortably placed in your sketch and that the positioning of the toenails is correct and correspond with each toe.
 Always try to curve the toe nails slightly to the shape of the toe.
-Remember toes are more cylindrical in shape than they are flat.
-Draw your toe nail flat and you will no longer have a toe.
+Remember toes are cylindrical in shape.
+They are no straight sides.
+Draw your toenail flat and you will no longer have a toe.